hippiehunter/dblbook/src/chapter_2/primitives.md

 > - 32,767 characters in OpenVMS
 > - 2,147,483,647 characters in all other platforms

-### Boolean

-A boolean data type represents a true/false value, defaulting to false.

-### Byte

-In Traditional DBL, byte represents an eight-bit signed integer (`i1`), whereas in DBL on .NET, it's an eight-bit unsigned integer mapping to the .NET System.Byte structure.
-The default byte value is 0.

-### Char

-In Traditional DBL, char is a 16-bit numeric value (C# char), allowing a DBL program to write records read by C# programs.

 ### Decimal and Implied-decimal

-The `d`, `d*`, and `dsize` types represent decimal data, signed whole numbers consisting of ASCII numeric characters.
-The `d.`, `dsize.precision`, and `decimal` types represent implied decimal data, signed numbers with a whole number part and fractional precision.

-### Double

-In DBL on .NET, double is a value type mapping to the .NET System.Double structure, defaulting to 0.0.
-It's not recommended for Traditional DBL.

-### Float

-In DBL on .NET, float maps to the .NET System.Single structure, defaulting to 0.0.
-It's not recommended for Traditional DBL.
+Decimal (`d`, `d*`, `dsize`) and implied-decimal (`d.`, `dsize.precision`, `decimal`) types in DBL handle numbers as sequences of ASCII characters, ensuring an exact representation.
+Both decimal and implied decimal types are signed, meaning they can represent both positive and negative numbers.

+In a typical DBL program, the avoidance of floating-point numbers like `float` and `double` is deliberate.
+Floating-point representations can introduce rounding errors due to their binary format, which cannot precisely depict most decimal fractions.
+This imprecision, although minuscule per operation, can compound in financial contexts, leading to significant discrepancies.
+Therefore, DBL programmers rely on decimal and implied-decimal types for monetary computations to preserve data integrity.

 ### Integer

 An integer (`i`, `i*`, `i1`, `i2`, `i4`, and `i8`) is a byte-oriented, binary representation of a signed whole number.
 The integer value depends on its usage and can be a value type or descriptor type.

-### IntPtr and UIntPtr (DBL on .NET only)

-The .NET System.IntPtr and System.UIntPtr are unsigned integers of native size, depending on the platform.

-### Long

-In Traditional DBL, long maps to `i8`.
-In DBL on .NET, it's a value type mapping to System.Int64, defaulting to 0.

 ### Numeric

 Numeric types (`n` and `n.`) define numeric parameters that can pass any of the numeric data types: decimal, packed, or integer (for `n`), and implied decimal or implied packed (for `n.`).

-### Packed and Implied-packed

-Data in packed or implied-packed form (`p`, `psize`, `p.`, or `psize.precision`) is stored as two digits per byte, plus an extra byte for the sign.
-This data type is uncommon and can usually be migrated to decimal and implied decimal without significant trouble.

-### Sbyte

-In Traditional DBL, sbyte maps to an `i1`.
-In DBL on .NET, it represents an eight-bit signed integer, mapping to the .NET System.Sbyte structure, defaulting to 0.

-### Short

-In Traditional DBL, short maps to `i2`.
-In DBL on .NET, it's a value type mapping to System.Int16, defaulting to 0.
+Its not possible to declare a numeric field, only a parameter or return type.

 ## Ownership
 ### Sized declarations